Tornadoes of 1951: June 19

 An outbreak of five tornadoes struck the Midwest and Great Plains.
 The only tornado to cause casualties was a large, long-tracked F4 tornado family in Minnesota that caused major destruction in the western and northwestern Minneapolis suburbs, especially in the towns of Hutchinson, Medicine Lake, Brooklyn Center, and Anoka.
 It killed one and injured 20 on its 52.6 mi.

 June 23

 Two fatal tornadoes struck Kansas on June 23.
 The first tornado was an F1 tornado that hit areas just east of Rolla.
 It broke all the windows on north side of two churches, destroying the roof of a home, large grain bin, and small houses, fatally injuring an occupant.
-At the same time, an even stronger F2 tornado moved over the Hugoton Municipal Airport, destroying three hangers.
+At the same time, an even stronger F2 tornado moved over the Hugoton Municipal Airport, destroying three hangars.
 It reportedly killed one person and injured five others, although the CDNS report does not list the fatality and one of the injuries may have been due to hail in Rolla.
 Overall, the two tornadoes killed two and injured five.